defactor-com/documentation/docs/engage/front-end-ui/admin-section/admin-section.md

 - Live balances
 - Transaction history

 Admins can assign labels and explanations to each wallet for added clarity.
+> 💡 *The ecosystem wallets configured here will be shown in the Ecosystem Dashboard.
+There is a default wallet that will be automatically assigned any unallocated funds.*

 ---

-## 🔐 Staking Management
+## Staking Management

 Admins can create and manage staking pools with full control over: